adamsilver/fdpb/03-book-a-flight.md

 ![Choose flight](./images/03/choose-flight.png)

 The system shows flights that match the date the user specified earlier.
-Additionally, the interface allows users to move back and forth between days.
-This follows principle 5, *Offer choice*.
+Additionally, the interface lets users move back and forth between days.
+The group's label is set as normal via the `<legend>` and is set to “Available flights on 18 August 2018.”

 The flights are represented as radio buttons as the user can select just one.
 Each label contains the departure time, arrival time and ticket price: all useful information.
 One advantage of using this pattern is that you can add whatever details you need inside the label and style it in a hierarchical fashion.